 Currently, Holly serves as concertmaster of the Chattanooga Symphony & Opera, a position she has held since 2013 and in 2019, she started serving as concertmaster of the Wichita Symphony Orchestra.
 She has also been a guest concertmaster for the Emmy Award-winning program Bugs Bunny at the Symphony.

-“As a perpetually-traveling guest conductor, I am fortunate to stand in front of 30 or more major American, Canadian, and international orchestras per year.
-And as such, I am equally fortunate to regularly work with some of the most talented concertmasters in the symphony world.
 I would consider Holly Mulcahy among the upper echelon of those concertmasters.
 She combines an extraordinary set of skills that I consider optimum as a concertmaster, colleague, and collaborator.”

 – George Daugherty, Conductor & Creator of Bugs Bunny at the Symphony.